 Although there have been many oil spills over the years I chose the Deepwater Horizon oil spill in 2010 because of the similarities to Chernobyl in the testing stages.
 Watching the film made me feel exactly the same way as I felt with Chernobyl, sick to the stomach.

 Turquoise ocean surrounds a stunning redhead with voluminous hair that floats in the water.
+It was inspired by my love of the Pre-Raphaelite paintings of Elizabeth Siddal.
 I have a regular visitor to my studio window – a Wren, so I decided to have her nesting in her hair, with similar colouring she is almost camouflaged.
 Protected by the girls hand is a tropical fish trying to survive the speculated 206 million gallons of oil that seeped in to its environment.

 In the right goggle the oil rig burns and pours out oil, it falls over the goggle and on to her face as a tear.
 In the other reflection is a contrasting perfect, clean, turquoise waters and golden sandy beach.